gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 * Expired Token
 * Virtualizer

-Phrases like «Virtualizer is failing» or «The load balancer is unbalanced» do not mean anything, but they seem like very computer science-related things.
+Phrases like «Virtualizer is crashing» or «The load balancer is unbalanced» do not mean anything, but they seem like very computer science-related things.

 \sinc